Cybersecurity & Tech

 Trials and Tribulations

 In preparation for the Games, French police officers began officially testing the new technology in March.
 Specifically, the French Ministry of the Interior announced that it would be using cameras powered by software called Cityvision created by Wintics—one of four companies that the interior ministry selected to facilitate the experiment.
 With support and oversight from CNIL, Wintics, Videtics, Chapsvision, and Orange Business will share responsibilities for “the provision of an algorithmic solution,” “installation and dismantling of the solution,” “training and support for field stakeholders,” and ongoing support for implementation across public transport systems and different regions of France.
-In full, their contracts are totaled at a maximum of €8 million euro.
+In full, their contracts are totaled at a maximum of 8 million euro.

-At its core, this legal challenge highlights much of the criticism that has landed on France’s experiment since it was first introduced.
+At its core, this legal challenge highlights much of the criticism that has landed on France’s experiment since it was introduced.
 While it’s clear that the widespread and continuous processing of certain image traits would constitute an explicit violation of the GDPR and the EU AI Act—such as facial recognition, analysis of emotion, and the biometric categorization of people, to list a few—it is less clear whether France’s use of AI-powered surveillance to specifically flag a set of predetermined events necessarily includes the processing of biometric data.
 Some privacy advocates say that it does, while others warn that it at a minimum opens the door to abuses in the future.

 The GDPR, which safeguards individual privacy rights, has often been cited as the gold standard in privacy regulation.
 The GDPR imposes strict requirements on processing personal and biometric data, defined as “personal data resulting from specific technical processing relating to the physical, physiological or behavioral characteristics of a natural person, which allow or confirm the unique identification of that natural person, such as facial images or dactyloscopic data.”

-In the open letter by civil society organizations published while the Olympics and Paralympics bill was still under consideration back in March 2023, the groups argued that the French experiment was in violation of the GDPR because it would require gathering physiological characteristics and behaviors from images.
+In the open letter by civil society organizations published while the Olympics and Paralympics bill was still under consideration in March 2023, the groups argued that the French experiment was in violation of the GDPR because it would require gathering physiological characteristics and behaviors from images.
 The letter expressed direct concern with collection of data encompassing “body positions, gait, movements, gestures, or appearance,” all of which, they allege, are traits from which an individual is personally identifiable:

 If the purpose of algorithm-driven cameras is to detect specific suspicious events in public spaces, they will necessarily capture and analyse physiological features and behaviours of individuals present in these spaces, such as their body positions, gait, movements, gestures, or appearance.

 Beyond existing legislation, the letter also asserted that “this measure risks colliding with the future AI Act.”
-In conjunction with GDPR, the since-published EU AI Act, set to enter into force on Aug.
+In conjunction with the GDPR, the since-published EU AI Act, set to enter into force on Aug.
 1, stresses similar issues related to the collection of biometric data and privacy.
 The act follows a risk-based approach to regulating the emerging technology, where AI systems are subject to differing severity of scrutiny based on their level of risk.
 One level is “unacceptable risk,” which encompasses systems considered a threat to people—to be banned automatically.
 These include, for example, systems that use social scoring, biometric categorization of people, and real-time and remote biometric identification systems.

 The second level of risk categorization for AI systems is “high risk.”
 These systems negatively affect safety or fundamental rights, including AI systems that are used in the management and operation of critical infrastructure, access to and enjoyment of essential private services and public services and benefits, or law enforcement.
 It seems that AI systems such as the one being deployed at the Paris Olympics belong to this category.